Welcome Class of 2025

 All reservations are on a first come, first serve basis.
 Reservations are confirmed upon receipt of signed agreement, parent/student information page, and full payment to the St. Thomas High School Business Office.

 All qualified students are welcome at St. Thomas regardless of religious affiliation.
 Because we are a Catholic school, all students must take Catholic Theology classes, attend class retreats and worship with the St. Thomas community at liturgies and prayer services.
 We believe that every young man is going on his own unique journey of faith.

-A student must score at or above grade level on the HSPT or ISEE Test, have a strong academic record and receive an excellent recommendation from his Junior High School in order to be accepted to St. Thomas.
+A student must score at or above grade level on the ISEE Test, have a strong academic record and receive an excellent recommendation from his Junior High School in order to be accepted to St. Thomas.
 A strong essay on the application and familiarity with the school also help a student’s application.
 A student must meet all of the above criteria in order to be well prepared for and successful in our rigorous college preparatory program.

 St. Thomas offers many extracurricular clubs that sponsor activities for our students and the students from our sister schools: St. Agnes Academy, Duchesne Academy, and Incarnate Word Academy.
 Likewise, St. Thomas students are invited to activities those schools sponsor, so there are ample opportunities to mingle with girls.
 St. Thomas and its sister schools also host a variety of dances throughout the year.
 Other opportunities include: Band, Drama, Spirit Clubs, Sporting Events, Pep Rallies, as well as numerous TAPPS academic events.